weavedb/zkjson/README.md

 - Onchain indexers
 - Relayers to connect with offchain data / other blockchains

 WeaveDB queries are almost compatible with Firestore from Google but way more powerful thanks to FPJSON.
-In the future, we will write a circuit to prove all the FPJSON operations so zkDB will be even more secure with powerful data manipurations.
+In the future, we will write a circuit to prove all the FPJSON operations so zkDB will be even more secure with powerful data manipulations.

 Each data block of WeaveDB will be a zkJSON document, so we can query WeaveDB data directly from Ethereum smart contracts as well as from Arweave smart contracts (SmartWeave).